jonnor/leaf-clustering/references/notes.md

 Seems to be the case.

 Not needed to analyze separately from clustering?
+Seems that most of the gains in model size comes from the 32bit->8bit storage for leaf values.
+TODO: should also run analysis with plain 8-bit quantization.
+Maybe also 4-bit quantization with or without clustering?

 #### What is the potential savings from leaf clustering